Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 Some of these will be ignored and produce transactional results; others will fail and be eventual.

-The Public API ignores the SQL select part of a CMIS query and generate the results as it would do for AFTS.
+The v1 REST API ignores the SQL select part of a CMIS query and generate the results as it would do for AFTS.

 ### CMIS QL & TMDQ

 For CMIS QL, all expressions except for `CONTAINS()`, `SCORE()`, and `IN_TREE()` can now be executed against the database.
 Most data types are supported except for the CMIS uri and html types.
 Strings are supported but only if there are 1024 characters or less in length.

-In Alfresco One 5.0, `OR`, decimal, and boolean types were not supported; it is only from Alfresco One 5.1 onwards that they are supported.

 Primary and secondary types are supported and require inner joins to link them together.
-You can skip joins to secondary types from the fetch in CMIS using the public API.
+You can skip joins to secondary types from the fetch in CMIS using the v1 REST API.
 You would need an explicit `SELECT` list and supporting joins from a CMIS client.
 You still need joins to secondary types for predicates and ordering.
-As CMIS SQL supports ordering as part of the query language, you have to do it there and not via the Public API sort.
+As CMIS SQL supports ordering as part of the query language, you have to do it there and not via the v1 REST API sort.

 For multi-valued properties, CMIS QL supports `ANY` semantics from SQL 92.
 A query against a multi-lingual property, such as title or description, is treated as multi-valued and may match in any language.
 In the results, you will see the best value for your locale, which may not match the query.
 Also, ordering will consider any value.